 Create a revised outline from the analysis

-The previous two steps should enlighten you on the potential weakness in your draft, which can be in the allocation of space for points or order of your points.
+The previous two steps should enlighten you on the potential weakness in your draft, which can be in the allocation of space for points or the order of your points.

-From this analysis and information collected, you may now create a revised outline and use that outline to reorganize your draft.
+From this analysis and the information collected, you may now create a revised outline and use that outline to reorganize your draft.

 Check for cohesion in your paragraphs

-With your outline and revision already done, find if your new paragraphs meet the goal of the paper.
+With your outline and revision already done, find out if your new paragraphs meet the goal of the paper.
 Your new text may be better or worse.

-In the case it is still worse, where there is not enough argument to support your topics or have devoted little time or space on a point, identify the topic sentences in the paragraphs and whether they have been used effectively to develop logical arguments.
+In the case it is still worse, where there is not enough argument to support your topics or you have devoted little time or space on a point, identify the topic sentences in the paragraphs and whether they have been used effectively to develop logical arguments.

 Besides, identify if there are still paragraphs with too many ideas and whether ideas are logically linked with one another.

 Here’s a helpful video by Jefferson Multimedia on writing cohesive paragraphs.